0-Ioniel-0/Expansion_Load/README.md

 !!!
 For details on the workflow of this project, please look into flowchart.png figure. !!!

 <sub>Note that most of the scripts need to be edited to change paths to files and programs.
-DP thresholds, number of individuals, individuals' positions in the VCF files etc. should also be modified accordingly.<sub>
+DP thresholds, number of individuals, individuals' positions in the VCF files etc. should also be modified accordingly.</sub>

 These scripts were run with: